bekk/bekk-christmas/post/javascript/explore-machine-learning-using-javascript.md

 - ... and much more!

 ## Theoretical and practical example
 To keep this blog somewhat short and concise, I will explain and demonstrate an entry-level example of [neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) for [regression analysis](https://en.wikipedia.org/wiki/Regression_analysis).
 This is a good starting point for any beginner in the machine learning domain.
 Even without going into great detail, some theoretical knowledge is required to understand what is going on.
+Hence, I give a brief explanation of the most critical concepts in neural networks, before we look at implementing and training a neural network model using TensorFlow.js.

 ### A brief theoretical introduction to neural networks
 Data preprocessing means preparing your data to be used with your defined machine learning method.
 Firstly and most importantly, null-values or empty data entries have to be removed.
 Additionally, you may want your data to meet certain statistical properties which can help your machine learning model train better.
 This is called [feature scaling](https://en.wikipedia.org/wiki/Feature_scaling).
 A popular form of feature scaling is to use [standardization](https://en.wikipedia.org/wiki/Feature_scaling#Standardization_(Z-score_Normalization)), for which each dataset column is scaled so that the mean value is zero and variance is one.